One of the best parts of owning a bearded dragon is how fun it is to handle them.

 Some beardie owners hold their dragons while they walk around outside with them.

-Some buy special harnesses such as this one to give their lizard some freedom while they absorb natural heat and UV rays.
+Some buy special harnesses such as this one on Amazon to give their lizard some freedom while they absorb natural heat and UV rays.

 Set up a playpen outside for them to run around in.